 Wait, what about video ads?

 For e-commerce advertisers, 16 to 20-second length videos generated the best conversion rate.
-You can see that even longer video ads that go up to 35 seconds weren’t far behind.

 For in-stream video ads, the allowed length is up to 31 seconds, but Facebook recommends a length of 5-15 seconds.
 For standalone ads in the News Feed, Facebook also recommends video ads that are 15 seconds or shorter.
 The reason for that is because shorter videos have higher completion rates, so you can successfully share your entire message.
 So, the bottom line is – whenever possible, keep your videos tight.